StutzCoin/airdrop/README.md

 1. Users use an online "Form A" for entering their Name, First Name, Email, Phone number and LTC address.
    * Data are written to a Google Sheet tables for auditing (typeform configuration)
-   * Data are synchronized to this backend module databaseusing typeform webhook (and nodejs sequelize ORM + any database).
+   * Data are synchronized to this backend module database using typeform webhook (and nodejs sequelize ORM + any database).

 2. System regularly validate user data in database
-   * Email valid, swiss phone number, LTC adress valid (mainnet not testnet)
+   * Email valid, swiss phone number, LTC address valid (mainnet not testnet)

 3. System regularly check for validated user data.
 For validating email address, it send:
    * an email link with expiry time that redirect user to another "Form B" (config.email.formUrl).